 Always a scam email will try to land in your inbox.
-Although, we do have spam filter, still we would need to find malicious emails through several ways as they always alive.
+Although we do have spam filters, still we would need to find malicious emails through several ways as they are always alive.
 This article helps you to find malicious emails.

 How do you know when you receive an email whether it is a scam or not?
 This web page provides simple tips to find malicious emails and how to stop scam emails.

 Spammers are always thinking about your data, the target, there’s an ancient technology in the applications called mail merge.
 This feature creates an outline /template that automatically uses a customer list to fill in names.
 Especially the last four digits of a credit card or bank account number, and other personal information.

 That means when I receive an email from my bank, I expect it to say “Dear Saran” or “Dear Saravanakumar,” but certainly not “Dear Customer” or “Dear,” or, worse, no salutation whatsoever it is.

 If you see an email which is addressed to “Dear customer” that will surely ask you to follow a link to fill in your account details, where chance for a scam.
 It is not meant that you should trust anyone or any email exactly addressed to you.
 Just keep in your mind that if you receive an email from a bank / your company they will always address your name.

 Also Read: How to Protect Your Computer from Malware?